RobertD502/home-assistant-petkit/README.md

 - You will need to select the region (country) associated with your account during setup.
 Note: Hong Kong users should select Hong Kong from the list, not China!

-- **If using another PetKit integration that uses the petkit domain, you will need to delete it prior to installing this integration.**
+- **If using another PetKit integration that uses the petkit domain, you will need to delete it prior to installing this integration.
+You'll also need to remove any mention of it from your configuration.yaml file.**

 - **If you are running Home Assistant as a Docker container, the `TZ` environment variable must be set.**